jzerez/warmup_project/README.md

 From a high level, the program initializes a node called `PersonFollower` that publishes `Twist` messages the `cmd_vel` topic and subscribes to `LaserScan` messages from the `scan` topic.
 Below is a graph of the nodes and the topics that connect them.
 ![Person Follower Node Graph](./assets/person_follow_graph.png)

 In this exercise, I wrote a version of RANSAC to work on circular objects.
 From the set of LIDAR data points, I select a 3 data points that are relatively close to each other (5 degrees apart from each other).
 Because 3 points determine a circle, I can fit a circle to these three points.
 Using the center and radius of this circle, I count the number of LIDAR points that within 5 centimeters of the calculated radius.
 I perform this 3 point sampling a number of times and find the candidate circle that has the greatest number of member data points and is reasonably close to the target radius size of half of a meter.

-Below is a diagram of how circular RANSAC works.
+Below is a diagram that illustrates how circular RANSAC works.
+The red circles are the fitted circles and the black circles that are concentric to them represent the allowable radius threshold.

 ![Person Follower Diagram](./assets/person_follow_diagram.png)